 I walked past him, then between the two guards pulling silent duty behind him.
 Both men looked entirely not in the mood for pleasant conversation.
 I tipped my hat as I passed them.
 “Gentlemen ...”

-Once on deck, I handed my sword and sword-belt over to the soldier responsible for checking them.
+Once on deck, I handed my sword and sword-belt over to the sailor responsible for checking them.
 He was a bit nicer, and while he worked I made pleasant conversation with him until Chevor Zov boarded and handed his over.
 We went together to the cook (of which there were several), who pulled extra duty handing out bunk assignments.

 We were in second class.
 We got our assignments and made our way below deck.
 There we nervously waited for Captain Montoya.
 We had no fears about the rest of our gang save him.
 Even with a crewcut and no facial hair, his sharp eyes and high cheekbones and strong, pointed chin were dead giveaways.